385 Bourke Street

-385 Bourke Street (also known as the State Bank Centre) is a high-rise office building located in Melbourne, Australia.
-It is the former head office of the State Bank of Victoria and Commonwealth Bank of Australia.
-It is located at 385 Bourke Street on the corner of Bourke and Elizabeth Streets.
+385 Bourke Street is a high-rise office building located in Melbourne, Australia, located at 385 Bourke Street, on the corner of Elizabeth Street.

+It was built in 1975-1983 as the State Bank Centre, the head office of the State Bank of Victoria, which was taken over by the Commonwealth Bank of Australia in 1990.
+It replaced their previous headquarters, a classical style office building, built in stages between 1912 and 1935.

 The lower levels of the building are the Galleria shopping centre.
 Major tenants in the building are EnergyAustralia, and Industry Superannuation fund UniSuper.